-Appendix A - Explanatory notes for First Federation schools unless explicitly varied in a school policy.
+Appendix A - Explanatory notes for Plymouth CAST schools unless explicitly varied in a school policy.
 The oversubscription criteria for this school are detailed above.
-Further admissions information can be found in Dorset Council's Admissions to Schools: a guide for parents and carers booklet
+Further admissions information can be found in Dorset Council's Parents' Guide to School Admissions

 Admission authority